155 mm gun M1: Service

 The 155 mm gun was also used by several Marine defense battalions, notably during Operation Cartwheel in 1943.

-The preferable prime mover was initially the Mack NO 6×6 7½ ton truck; from 1943 on, it was supplemented by the tracked M4 High Speed Tractor.
+The preferred prime mover was initially the Mack NO 7½-ton 6x6 truck but from 1943 this was generally replaced by the tracked M4 high-speed tractor.
 72 rounds of ammunition plus propelling charges could be carried in the M21 4-ton, 2-wheel ammunition trailer; 16 rounds of ammunition plus propelling charges could be carried in the M10 1-ton, 2-wheel ammunition trailer that was often used because of shortages of the former.
 The later heavy M23 8-ton, 4-wheel ammunition trailer introduced in 1945 could carry 96 rounds of ammunition plus propelling charges.

 A small number of Long Tom guns were authorised for supply via Lend-Lease channels, to the United Kingdom (184) and France (25).
 The authorised establishment of British batteries (excluding training units), including four batteries from the Dominion of Newfoundland, totalled 88 guns.